hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | uri         | Orderer URL                                              |
 | certificate | Path to orderer certificate for connection by external organizations |

-`channels` sections contains the list of channels mentioning the participating peers of the organizations.
+The `channels` sections contains the list of channels mentioning the participating peers of the organizations.

 The snapshot of channels section with its fields and sample values is below